jchar32/Stability-analysis-project/README.txt

 3) steps2stability_data.csv
 - The number of steps when stability was reached for each outcome and participant.

+4) ntotal_steps.csv
+- The number of total steps recorded for each outcome and participant.

 Code
 1) mainAnalysis.R
 script ingests data files, cleans data, and performs the primary analysis of the project (generalized linear mixed effects model).